mishmashclone/BC-SECURITY-Empire/README.md

 Empire is currently being developed and maintained by [@Cx01N](https://twitter.com/Cx01N_), [@Hubbl3](https://twitter.com/_Hubbl3), & [@Vinnybod](https://twitter.com/_vinnybod).
 While the original Empire project is no longer maintained, this fork is maintained by [@bcsecurity1](https://twitter.com/BCSecurity1).
-Please reach out to us on our [Discord](https://discord.gg/P8PZPyf) if you have any questions or want talk about offensive security.
+Please reach out to us on our [Discord](https://discord.gg/P8PZPyf) if you have any questions or want to talk about offensive security.

 Thank you to the original team of developers: [@harmj0y](https://twitter.com/harmj0y), [@sixdub](https://twitter.com/sixdub), [@enigma0x3](https://twitter.com/enigma0x3),